noahlu2010/noahlu2010.github.io/_pages/admcf.md

 ## What am I doing for ADMCF

 During my time at ADMCF, I had to research endangered animals and write down specific information about them in a slide.
 Following a list of species that ADMCF had provided, I looked up their population numbers, their habitats, use and trade, threats to their species, weight, lifespan, and, if available, fun facts.
-They told me that I didn't have to finish the entire list, and “to do as much as I can.”
+They are especially interested in fun facts to understand the reason why specific animals are being popularly traded.
 By the end of the summer, I had finished researching a total of 44 species.

 <figure style="width: 100%" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/admcf-highvolume.jpg" alt="High Volume Species Statistics">